The Best Washable Dog Bed Options Available In Australia

 Here’s a bed that’s designed with our large fluffy friends in mind - it comes in two sizes, L and XL, so even a Great Dane could enjoy the comfiness this bed provides.
 Grey is the only colour option available, but it’s a colour that blends well into any decor.

-The bed has a 7.5 cm memory foam base which provides comfort while also reducing joint pain, which makes this a great choice for elderly pets too.
+The bed has a 7.5 cm memory foam base which provides comfort while also reducing joint pain, which our independent experts note makes this a great choice for elderly pets too.
 Two sides feature a solid foam bolster which gives your pooch a place to rest their head after a tiring playtime.

 The bed comes with a removable microsuede polyester cover that you can easily spot clean and remove hair from.
 If it gets dirty, don’t worry; it’s safe for machine washing.
 The cover is water-resistant so don’t stress if your pooch jumps onto it straight from the bath.